nlt-python/youth_behavioral_risk/README.md

 - src/org_mods.py: file containing functions to execute various statistical and machine learning models
 - src/predictions.py: file to be used with upcoming website to predict risk for depression

 - notebook/nation_features.ipynb: jupyter notebook containing images shown in ReadME and more... still under-construction.
-The notebook loaded is not the finished product.
+The notebook loaded on the repo is not the finished product.